chakangost/Viewpager2TabLayoutSample/README.md

 >minSdkVersion23
 >targetSdkVersion 29

-This is a sample using viewpager and tablayout.
+## This is a sample using viewpager and tablayout.

-add viewpager2 and material
+>input app.gradle viewpager2 and material

 <code>
 implementation 'androidx.viewpager2:viewpager2:1.0.0'